 It’s a 30 to 40 minute drive to reach Jagodna Beach, but worth the journey out to the turquoise idyllic waters.
 The remote location adds to the allure, a serene escape from the busy beaches that surround Hvar Town.
 There are no facilities and no beach clubs.

 A dreamy archipelago sits just off the coast of Hvar, accessible by water taxi or private boat.
-You can actually see the islands from Hvar Town – best view is up at the Spanjola Fortress.
-We rented a boat for the day to visit the islands (no boating license required).
+You can actually see the islands from Hvar Town – best view is up at the Spanish Fortress.
+Rent a boat for the day to visit the islands (no boating license required).
 The island waters are very calm for swimming – lots of serene beaches and secret coves.
 Plan to stop at Palmizana Beach midday for lunch, it’s a small bay on Sveti Klement that is home to a handful of picturesque bars and restaurants.
 The boat ride over from Hvar is only 15 minutes.

 POKONJI DOL BEACH